EpistasisLab/tpot/docs_sources/examples.md

 ## Iris flower classification

-The following code illustrates how TPOT can be employed for performing a simple _classification task_ over the Iris data set.
+The following code illustrates how TPOT can be employed for performing a simple _classification task_ over the Iris dataset.

 ```Python
 from tpot import TPOTClassifier